thoughtbot/guides/security/application.md

 ## Personally-Identifying Information (PII)

 As much as you can, do not touch any information you don't need.
-Some tricks for
-this:

 - Send any credit card data directly to the payment processor from the client.
   They'll give back a token, which you can store safely.